thenexthub/Codira/docs/OptimizerDesign.md

 ### Semantic Tags

-The Swift optimizer has optimization passes that target specific data structures in the Swift standard library.
+The Codira optimizer has optimization passes that target specific data structures in the Codira standard library.
 For example, one optimization can remove the Array copy-on-write uniqueness checks and hoist them out of loops.
 Another optimization can remove array access bounds checks.

-The Swift optimizer can detect code in the standard library if it is marked with special attributes  @_semantics, that identifies the functions.
+The Codira optimizer can detect code in the standard library if it is marked with special attributes  @_semantics, that identifies the functions.

-This is an example of the *@_semantics* attribute as used by Swift Array:
+This is an example of the *@_semantics* attribute as used by Codira Array:

 ```
   @public @_semantics("array.count")
-  func getCount() -> Int {
+  fn getCount() -> Int {
     return _buffer.count
    }
 ```